Prag8855/aab/content/guides/freelance-visa.md

 Before you apply for the freelance visa...

 - [ ] **[Find a place to live](/guides/find-a-flat-in-berlin)**
-    It's really hard to find an apartment.
+    It's really hard to find your first apartment.
+It's much harder for freelancers.
 Start looking as soon as you can.
+Your only options might be a [[WG]] or a furnished apartment.[^29]
     - [ ] You must be allowed to [register your address](/glossary/Anmeldung).
 Your landlord must give you a [tenancy confirmation](/glossary/Wohnungsgeberbestätigung).
 If you can't get a tenancy confirmation, you might not get a freelance visa.[^1]
     - [ ] Your rent must be affordable.
 In Berlin, your income must be more than your rent + your health insurance + {{FREELANCE_VISA_MIN_INCOME|cur}}€ per month before taxes.[^53]
     - [ ] Your apartment must be big enough.
 You need 9 m^2^ per adult, and 6 m^2^ per child.[^80]